smart-data-models/dataModel.GBFS/system_hours/doc/spec_IT.md

                 minItems: 1
                 type: array
               end_time:
-                description: 'End time for the hours of operation of the system.'
+                description: End time for the hours of operation of the system.
                 pattern: ^([0-1][0-9]|2[0-3]):[0-5][0-9]:[0-5][0-9]$
                 type: string
               start_time:
-                description: 'Start time for the hours of operation of the system.'
+                description: Start time for the hours of operation of the system.
                 pattern: ^([0-1][0-9]|2[0-3]):[0-5][0-9]:[0-5][0-9]$
                 type: string
               user_types:
-                description: 'Array of member and nonmember value(s) indicating that this set of rental hours applies to either members or non-members only.'
+                description: Array of member and nonmember value(s) indicating that this set of rental hours applies to either members or non-members only.
                 items:
                   enum:
                     - member